microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

   "vertically" (think `[|]`), and `-h` is "horizontally" (think `[-]`).
 If omitted, defaults to vertical.
 If both `-h` and `-v` are provided, defaults to vertical.
-* `--percent,-P split-percentage`: Designtates the amount of space that the new pane should take, as a percentage of the parent's space.
+* `--percent,-% split-percentage`: Designtates the amount of space that the new pane should take, as a percentage of the parent's space.
 If omitted, the pane will take 50% by default.
 * `[terminal_parameters]`: See [[terminal_parameters]](#terminal_parameters).